cliosight/Docs/README.md

 [Click here to view the JSON](https://github.com/cliosight/Docs/blob/main/meeting_form_json.json)

-Click here to understand the detailed use of each JSON tag in a form explained through the example of a meeting scheduler application.
+Click here to understand the detailed use of each JSON tag in the forms.

 # Report <a name="report"></a>